 |Meet the Staff

 Student success and retention are key components to the mission here at Great Basin College.
 As a faculty member, you are very important in this process as you are the first ones that interact with the student and are often the first to recognize a student who might be at risk of not being successful.
 The interaction you have with your students is very important, and research shows that students who are able to develop a strong rapport with their instructors are more likely to be successful and to reach out when they need assistance.
-Also, the Student Support & Retention office has put together some tools (listed below) to assist you in the retention of your students.
+Also, the Student Support & Retention office has put together some tools to assist you in the retention of your students.
 Student success is essential here at Great Basin College as we want every student to fulfill all their academic goals.

 Student Support Services — For Faculty

 Early Alert.
 One of the easiest and most effective ways to increase retention and success among students here at GBC is our Early Alert System (EAS).
 The Early Alert System allows faculty to quickly alert the Retention Office about any student who is at-risk (has poor academic performance or shows potential for failing/dropping out of GBC.)
 A faculty member submits an alert through My GBC Self-Service and it is directly sent to the Retention Office.
 The student is then contacted by a member of the retention team, receives one-on-one coaching, and when necessary, is directed to appropriate support services.
 The goal of EAS is to identify at-risk students early in the semester, intervene, and help them self-regulate their own academic success.
-For more information on who is an at-risk student, when to submit an early alert, and how to submit an early alert, click on the following link: Early Alert System — Faculty Information.
+For more information on who is an at-risk student, when to submit an early alert, and how to submit an early alert, click Early Alert System - Faculty Information.

 Student Success Classroom Presentations